junxit/us-congress-bills-111/metadata.md

 - 2010-12-13 — Senate amendment agreed to: Amendment SA 4801 agreed to in Senate by Unanimous Consent.
 - 2010-12-13 — Senate amendment proposed (on the floor): Amendment SA 4801 proposed by Senator Durbin for Senator Leahy.(consideration: CR S8946-8947; text: CR S8946-8947)
 - 2010-12-13 — Senate amendment submitted
+- 2010-12-14 — Message on Senate action sent to the House.
+- 2010-12-16 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Chu objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-12-16 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+628.
+- 2010-12-16 — Ms. Chu moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8536-8539)
+- 2010-12-17 — Cleared for White House.
+- 2010-12-17 — Considered as unfinished business. (consideration: CR H8762-8763)
+- 2010-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-17 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 371 - 1 (Roll no. 651). (text as House agreed to Senate amendment: CR 12/16/2010 H8536-8537)
+- 2010-12-17 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 371 - 1 (Roll no. 651).(text as House agreed to Senate amendment: CR 12/16/2010 H8536-8537)
+- 2010-12-28 — Presented to President.
+- 2010-12-28 — Presented to President.
+- 2011-01-04 — Became Public Law No: 111-349.
+- 2011-01-04 — Became Public Law No: 111-349.
+- 2011-01-04 — Signed by President.
+- 2011-01-04 — Signed by President.